Kolpino: History

 Kolpino was founded in 1722 and was granted town status in 1912.
 It was one of the chief ironworks of the crown in Russia.
 Kolpino was also home to an iron foundry of the Russian Admiralty.
 A sacred image of St. Nicholas in the Trinity Church is visited by numerous pilgrims on May 22 every year.

-With the onset of the Great Patriotic War, Kolpino factory workers formed Izhora Battalion, part of the militia, August 24 – September 4, 1941.
+With the onset of World War II, Kolpino factory workers formed the Izhora Battalion, part of the militia, August 24 – September 4, 1941.
 The front line was held in the immediate vicinity of the plant, which was subjected to heavy enemy shelling.
 By 1944, only 327 of Kolpino's 2183 houses remained intact.
-140,939 shells and 436 aerial bombs fell in Kolpino's neighborhoods and boulevards.
+140,939 shells and 436 aerial bombs had fallen in Kolpino's neighborhoods and streets.
 According to incomplete data for the war, shelling and starvation in the Kolpino district killed 4,600 people, not counting the dead on the front.
 By January 1, 1944 Kolpino had only 2196 inhabitants.
 After the lifting of the siege, people gradually came back from the evacuation and from the army.
 On January 1, 1945 population was 7404, the beginning of next year – 8914 people.

 During the construction of a new residential building, a mass grave was discovered in Kolpino.
-888 soldiers and officers of the Red Army were buried in the mass grave in that cemetery.
-They fell in September 1941.
+888 soldiers and officers of the Red Army were buried in that mass grave in 1941.

 Economy and transportation

 Many people of Kolpino work at Izhorian Plant.
-Kolpino District also contains tens of other plants.
+Kolpino District also contains many other plants.

-Kolpino railway station is operable since 1847.
+Kolpino railway station has been in operation since 1847.

+Authorities

+Of all 111 municipalities of St. Petersburg, Kolpinskoye is the largest.
+The history of local government began in 1881 when the Posad Duma appeared in Kolpino.
+The modern body of local government - the Municipal Council - has been operating since 1998.
+The council consists of 20 deputies.
+The current 6th convocation was elected in 2019.
+The council represents the following political forces: the United Russia party - 14 deputies; the A Just Russia party - two deputies; the Yabloko party - two deputies; and the Liberal Democratic Party of Russia - one deputy.

+The administration of the Kolpinsky District is located in the town.
+The head of the district administration since April 2022 is Yulia Valerievna Logvinenko.